 Chondroitin is an important ingredient for older dogs to help combat the degenerative process in joints.

 Methylsulfonlylmethane (MSM) for Dogs

 MSM is a naturally occurring compound that contains sulfur and appears to have anti-inflammatory and pain reducing qualities.
 Sulfur is present in cells throughout the body and occurs in the highest concentrations in the hair, skin, nails and joints.
 It is a key element for cell membrane permeability and allows cells to pump nutrients in and waste and toxins out.
 Once the toxins are outside of the cells, MSM will scavenge foreign proteins and free radicals to safely eliminate them from the body.
 Studies report that MSM also strengthens cartilage and other connective tissues by forming cross-linkages with disulfide bonds.
 These bonds help maintain structural integrity in the cartilage.
 In addition, MSM helps reduce pain by blocking the transmission of pain impulses in nerve fibers before they reach the brain.

-MSM occurs in very small quantities in many foods, but supplements contain much higher doses.
-It can be synthesized in the laboratory but can also be harvested from the cellular walls of pine trees, ocean plankton, or other primitive plants.
+MSM can be synthesized in the laboratory but can also be harvested from the cellular walls of pine trees, ocean plankton, or other primitive plants.
 All sources yield an equally effective product.

 As your dog ages they may experience degeneration of the smooth cartilage in joints leading to pain, inflammation and osteoarthritis.
-Providing supplements like glucosamine, chondroitin and MSM to your canine friend can help slow degenerative joint disease by providing the building blocks the body needs to repair cartilage, by neutralizing destructive enzymes and free radicals and by reducing joint pain caused by inflammation.
-The supplement you choose will depend on you and your dog’s preferences.
+Providing compounds like glucosamine, chondroitin and MSM to your canine friend can help slow degenerative joint disease.